iamdtang/backbone-data/README.md

 This library exposes a global variable called _DS_ (Data Store) and it is also registers itself for AMD (Require.js).

 ## API Overview

+A resource is the data and meta data associated with a particular RESTful resource.
+In this library, a resource is broken out into two types: collection resources and model resources.
+A collection resource is when there can be 1 to many items for a resource.
+For example, an application could have 1 to many orders.
+A model resource on the other hand is when you only ever have one instance of something, like a `UserProfile` model tied to the logged-in user's session.

 ### Collection Resources